-A positive for some digital artists is that they're making significantly more money selling their digital work as NFTs than they did selling in the traditional art market.
+A positive for some digital artists is that they're making significantly more money selling their digital work as NFTs rather than in the traditional art market.
 However the NFT market tends to amplify digital artists with large social media followings who were already commercially successful, or those who make work that fits well into crypto's narrow view of digital art.
 This leaves a lot of other digital art by the wayside.
-In Artnet's recent debut "NFT" auction, which included historic digital artists like JODI, Vuk Ćosić, and Claudia Hart, only about a third of the work sold, despite thousands of likes and hundreds of comments on their tweets promoting the auction.
+In Artnet's recent debut "ArtNFT" auction, which included historic digital artists like JODI, Vuk Ćosić, and Claudia Hart, only about a third of the work sold, despite thousands of likes and hundreds of comments on their tweets promoting the auction.
 JODI's print at \$800 (0.2 ETH) went without any bids, Ćosić's NFT print sold for \$1000 (0.25 ETH), and Claudia Hart's NFT went unsold at \$15,200 (3.8 ETH), and yet Kevin and Jennifer McCoy's NFT sold for \$160,000 (40 ETH).
-Not that the McCoys don't deserve success, but Kevin's status as the co-creator of one of the first NFTs obviously is playing into this conspicuous price disparity.
+Not that the McCoys don't deserve success, but Kevin's status as the cocreator of one of the first NFTs obviously is playing into this conspicuous price disparity.
 Throughout this Artnet auction and the NFT marketplace in general, I frequently see signs that the NFT art market values a strong connection to crypto and NFT culture far above any deeper insight or connection to digital art history.
 (It should be noted that JODI was not involved with Artnet's auction.)

-While discussing the example of NFT auctions, it's also worth pointing out this unprecedented situation where publications of art criticism are also now auction houses for NFTs.
-Aside from the issue that having an auction house integrated into a publication is a more severe conflict of interest compared to the advertising model, the problem is multiplied by the fact that crypto and NFTs are extremely divisive.
-A substantial number of artists see NFTs and crypto as problematic and don't want to be involved with businesses that sell crypto products, and now in some cases those artists may have to pass on publication and critical reception of their work in order to stick to their principles.
+While on the topic of the Artnet auction, it's also worth pointing out this unprecedented situation in which publications of art criticism are also now auction houses for NFTs.
+Having an auction house integrated into a publication is a more severe conflict of interest compared to the advertising model, but that problem is multiplied by the fact that crypto and NFTs are extremely divisive.
+A substantial number of artists and writers see NFTs and crypto as problematic and don't want to be involved with businesses that sell crypto products, and now in some cases those people may have to decline opportunities for publication of their work.

-Looking at how artist money is distributed in the NFT ecosystem, a recent study showed that only the top 1% of NFTs sell for more than \$1000.
-Whereas artists in the lower 34% of sales may actually be losing money on NFT sales because of fees.
-That suggests that NFTs are reinforcing or even amplifying the same kinds of disparities one finds in the traditional art market.
-Among digital artists whose sales I follow, NFTs have worsened the revenue gap by a couple orders of magnitude between commercially successful digital artists and those who are succesful in terms of press and museum exhibitions but barely able to sell work.
-While some artists are able to gain significant financial support from NFTs without compromising their art practice, the system still leaves a lot of questions about equity, sustainability, and about where the money ultimately came from if the bubble collapses.
+Looking at how artist money is distributed in the NFT ecosystem, a recent study showed that only the top 1 percent of NFTs sell for more than \$1000, whereas artists in the lower 34 percent of sales may actually be losing money on NFT sales because of fees.
+This suggests that NFTs are reinforcing or even amplifying the same kinds of disparities one finds in the traditional art market.
+Among digital artists that I follow, NFTs have worsened the revenue gap by a couple orders of magnitude between commercially successful digital artists and those who have minimal sales despite notable press and museum exhibitions.
+While some artists are able to gain significant financial support from NFTs without compromising their art practice, the system still leaves a lot of questions about equity, sustainability, and where the money ultimately came from if the bubble collapses.